pouchdb/pouchdb/docs/api.md

     - The row for a nonexistent document will just contain an `"error"` property with the value `"not_found"`.
     - For details, see the [CouchDB query options documentation](http://wiki.apache.org/couchdb/HTTP_view_API#Querying_Options).

 **Notes:** For pagination, `options.limit` and `options.skip` are also available, but the same performance concerns as in CouchDB apply.
-Use the [startkey/endkey pattern](http://docs.couchdb.org/en/latest/couchapp/views/pagination.html) instead.
+Use the [startkey/endkey pattern](http://docs.couchdb.org/en/latest/couchapp/views/pagination.html) instead. `total_rows` is the total number of documents in the database.

 #### Example Usage:
 {% highlight js %}